dillondaudert/pssp_lstm/README.md

 ```
 python -m pssp_lstm train /path/to/data/dir /path/to/log/dir
 ```
 This will train the model as described on the CullPDB dataset.
-By default, this will train for 125 epochs with a batch size of 128.
+This will train on batches of 64 until the validation error hasn't increased for 5 validation steps.
 During training, you should see regular status messages:
 ```
 ...
-Step: 75, Training Loss: 1.687496, Avg Step/Sec: 2.27
+Step: 630, Training Loss: 245.6874, Avg Sec/Step: 1.29
-Step: 90, Training Loss: 1.663782, Avg Step/Sec: 2.09
+Step: 645, Training Loss: 129.7199, Avg Step/Sec: 0.77
-Step: 100, Eval Loss: 1.637190, Eval Accuracy: 0.331677
+Step: 650, Eval Loss: 132.1941, Eval Accuracy: 0.5192
 ...
 ```